Golden-Ratio-Staking/golden-nodes/README.md

 sudo apt install git -y
 ```

 #### Server Setup.
 This script has a bunch of goodies to make your node run smoothly and nicely with most (like 99.9%) of Tendermint based chains.
 It is downloading from this repository, so feel free to look at the code/script yourself and pick/choose which pieces to install if you'd like to be picky.
-Last step of script is to `reboot` like every good install of a bunch of new programs, so don't panic when you see a `disconnected from host!` banner pop up.
+Last step of script is to `reboot` like every good install of a bunch of new programs, so don't panic when you see a `"Disconnected from Host!"` banner pop up.
 It will be avaible again in a few minutes.
 ```
 git clone https://github.com/Golden-Ratio-Staking/Node-Creation
 cd Node-Creation